adrusi/skel.js/readme.md

 as to not pollute the prototypes of coders who don't want the polluted.

 ## Disclaimer
-Skel's version is currently something like 0.0.0.0.0.0.0.1, and needs a ton more vital features before it's ready.
-These features include things like a `noConflict` method and other features one would expect for a library backbone.
+Skel is still very young and may still be very buggy.
+I've done my best to test for all possible errors, but I cannot make any guarantees about its stability.

-Also, Skel is currently only formatted for commonjs, though only a few lines need to be changed to make it browser compatible.
+Also, Skel is currently only commonjs ready.
+It will not work on the client, and this functionality is not planned for addition in the near future.

 ## Requiring skel
 Skel, being in such an early stage of development, is not on npm.
 To use it, get the skel.js file and drop it